hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

-Because both AXFR (authoritative transfer) and IXFR (incremental transfer) are typically carried out over TCP from authoritative DNS protocol implementations, encrypting zone transfers using TLS, based closely on DoT [@!RFC7858], seems like a simple step forward.
+Because both AXFR (authoritative transfer) and IXFR (incremental transfer) are typically carried out over TCP from authoritative DNS protocol implementations, encrypting zone transfers using TLS [@!RFC8499], based closely on DoT [@!RFC7858], seems like a simple step forward.
 This document specifies how to use TLS (1.3 or later) as a transport to prevent zone collection from zone transfers.

+This document also updates the previous specifications for zone transfers to clarify and extend them, mainly with respect to TCP usage:

+* [RFC1995] (IXFR) and [RFC5936] (AXFR) are both updated to add further specification on efficient use of TCP connections
+* Section 6.2.2 of [RFC7766] (DNS Transport over TCP - Implementation
+  Requirements) is updated with a new recommendation about the number of connections between a client and server for each transport.

 # Document work via GitHub